AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-48910-bundle-product-assigned-to-multiple-sources-out-of-stock.md

 1. Create two simple products (qty = 10) and assign them to both stocks and websites.
 1. Create a bundled product and add these simple products to it.
 Assign the bundled product to both websites.
 1. Go to the storefront and add the bundled product to the cart.
-1. Checkout and place the order.
+1. Check out and place the order.
 1. From the Admin, invoice and ship the order.

 <u>Expected results</u>: